-Working with product managers and engineers, I led the two year process of creating Launch Studio, a web app for testing Bluetooth devices.
-As the lead UX Designer and Researcher on the project, I drove the product vision from inception through beta releases, using a deep understanding of engineering practices, policies, and divergent user needs within an engineering-driven culture.
+Working with product managers and engineers, I led the two year process of creating Launch Studio.
+As the lead UX Designer and Researcher with additional program manager responsibilities, I drove the product vision from inception through beta releases, navigating complex technical policy and divergent user needs within an engineering-driven culture.

-Launch Studio replaces a fragmented, siloed set of tools that provided $15 million annually, 75% of the SIG's revenue.
+Launch Studio replaced a fragmented, siloed set of tools that provided $15 million annually, 75% of the SIG's revenue.
 Over the preceding decade, layers of complexity were added as policy changed.
 The process was so complex and opaque that a cottage industry of paid consultants grew to support this tool.
 Novice users were so intimidated that when testing was required, 97% choose to hire these consultants rather than learn the tool themselves.

 The Bluetooth SIG is a member driven organization with advisory boards for various technical roles.
 I worked with a board of experts, BTI, which defines testing procedures and policies.
-This is an independent group of expert users, but one with with political power and insider status.
+This is an independent group of expert users, but one with political power and insider status.
 I also worked with the BQEs, the independent consultants that guide clients through the testing process.

 In a 3 day workshop, we explored the tools, pain points, and scope in terms of policy and regulation impediments.
 While the group had prepared multiple specific feature and UI suggestions, I kept them focused on the overall process.
 By stepping back from the user interface and examining the underlying process, we were able to discover the root causes of difficulties and better explore how the tools could work.

-The research workshop revealed a handful of critical insights:
+The research workshop and subsequent interviews revealed a handful of critical insights: